History of Stamford, Connecticut: Downtown redevelopment

-By the mid-1950s downtown Stamford had fallen prey to severe urban blight.
-A once vibrant downtown became littered with vacant storefronts, empty lots, weak economy, unsafe and unsanitary housing.
-The town leaders at the time sought federal and state funding to launch a revitalization effort that would restore the core of the city to a vital urban center.
-On January 27, 1960 the City of Stamford and its redevelopment arm, the Urban Redevelopment Commission, entered into a contract with the Stamford New Urban Corporation, a subsidiary of the locally based and nationally active construction contractor the F. D. Rich Company that would lead to a dramatic altering of the face of downtown Stamford.
+On January 27, 1960, the City of Stamford and its redevelopment arm, the Urban Redevelopment Commission, entered into a contract with the Stamford New Urban Corporation, a subsidiary of the locally based and nationally active construction contractor the F.D.
+Rich Company that would lead to a dramatic altering of the face of downtown Stamford.
 The Rich Company, led by Frank D. Rich Jr., Robert N. Rich and Chief Legal Counsel Lawrence Gochberg, actively building in 25 of the 50 United States at the time, was selected out of a field of 10 developers vying for the opportunity to become the city's sole redeveloper of the 130 acre section of the central downtown area known as the Southeast Quadrant.
-More than $100 million in Federal, State and city funds were invested in a massive property acquisition, relocation, demolition and infrastructure creation program that paved the way for one of the most sweeping urban renewal efforts ever successfully carried out in the United States.
-The plan, which involved eminent domain takings, the relocation of 1,100 families and 400 businesses, was implemented amidst much controversy and several lawsuits that delayed the start of the project until 1968 when construction commenced on the three round apartment towers, St. John's Towers.
-These buildings still contain 360 apartments and originally served as relocation housing for some of the displaced residents.
+More than $100 million in Federal, State and city funds were invested in a massive property acquisition, relocation, demolition and infrastructure creation program that paved the way for one of the most sweeping urban renewal efforts ever carried out in the United States.
+The redevelopment was highly contentious since its inception.
+The plan involved eminent domain takings, the demolition of nine city blocks, the relocation of 110 families and 400 businesses.
+A group of Stamford residents unsuccessfully tried to use legal action to prevent it from taking place.
+F.D.
+Rich bought large swathes of land downtown, following the destruction of existing buildings on the site.
+The company stated it paid between $50,000 to $200,000 per acre of land, land which local real estate experts would value at over $2,000,000 per acre just a decade later.
+Following delays, construction commenced in 1968 with the St. Johns Towers, three round apartment towers designed by Victor H. Bisharat.
+Upon its completion, the St. Johns Towers contained 360 apartments and originally served as relocation housing for some of the displaced residents.
 Most of the deteriorated buildings were razed to make way for the new downtown, resulting in a lack of historic buildings and a downtown that looks more contemporary and modern as compared to some its New England counterparts.
-The redevelopment was contentious, with groups of residents suing to prevent the demolition of nine city blocks and the displacement of businesses and families.